Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 ===================== 1 failed, 4 passed in 2.71 seconds ======================
 ```

-In the above case, the pytest package 'sniffed-out' the tests in the directory and ran them together to produce a report of the sum of the files and functions matching the regular expression `[Tt]est[-_]*`.
+In the above case, the pytest package sniffed out the tests in the directory and ran them together to produce a report of the sum of the files and functions matching the regular expression `[Tt]est[-_]*`.

 The major benefit a testing framework provides is exactly that, a utility to find and run the tests automatically.
 With pytest, this is the command-line tool called `pytest`.